borisgontar/shapefile-geojson-js/README.md

 ## Command line tool

 The project directory contains `shp2json.js`, a Node.js script to convert Shapefiles to GeoJSON.
-Run `./shp2json. js -h` to see its "usage" message:
+Run `./shp2json.js -h` to see its "usage" message:
 ```
   -i, --input      Path to input files (without extension)